catenax-ng/cx-core-managed-identity-wallets/README.md

 ## Generate DID and get its VerKey <a id="generateDIDFromSEED"></a>
 The [Indy CLI](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/design/001-cli/README.html) in Docker using the [docker-file](https://github.com/hyperledger/indy-sdk/blob/main/cli/cli.dockerfile) can be used to generate a new DID from a given seed.
 However, it does not show the complete VerKey, check this [Issue](https://github.com/hyperledger/indy-sdk/issues/2553).
 Therefore, the easiest way to generate a DID is currently to start AcaPy with a given seed.
   * Navigate to `./dev-assets/generate-did-from-seed`
   * Generate a random seed that has 32 characters.
-If the use of an offline secure secret/password generators is not possible, then these guidelines must be followed:
+If the use of an offline secure secret/password generator is not possible, then these guidelines must be followed:
     * No repeat of characters or strings
     * No patterns or use of dictionary words
     * The use of uppercase and lowercase letters - as well as numbers and allowed symbols
     * No personal preferences like names or phone numbers
   * Set the seed as an enviroment variable e.g. `export SEED=312931k4h15989pqwpou129412i214dk`
-  * Change the permission of the script to executable with `chmod +x generateDidFromSeed.sh`
-  * Run the script generateDidFromSeed script with `./generateDidFromSeed.sh` which starts the AcaPy container for 3 minutes and then stops and removes it
+  * Run the script generateDidFromSeed script with `./generateDidFromSeed.sh` which starts the AcaPy container and shows its logs in the console
-  * The DID and VerKey can be found in the logs of the running container.
-To access the logs open a new terminal and run `docker logs acapy_container -f`
+  * The DID and VerKey can be found in the logs of the running container
-  * Search for *`get_my_did_with_meta: <<< res`*
+  * Search for *`get_my_did_with_meta: <<< res`* to get the DID and VerKey
     ```
     acapy_container    | 2022-08-12 08:08:13,888 indy.did DEBUG get_my_did_with_meta: <<< res: '{"did":"Hw2eFhr3KcZw5JcRW45KNc","verkey":"AEErMofs7DcJT636pocN2RiEHgTLoF4Mpj6heFXwtb3q","tempVerkey":null,"metadata":null}'
     ```
+  * To stop and remove the container click on `Control + C`
   * If the script did not stop the containers, the command `docker-compose down -v` can stop and delete it

 ## Tests